Feeling of a Presence, is There Someone Here With Us?

 Woman manipulating a robot.

-The brain is the only thing responsible for the feeling of a presence
+The brain is the only thing responsible for the feeling of presence

 The results of the previous studies clear up the fact that the robot’s movements temporarily changed our brain function.
-When the individuals felt the presence of a ghost, what was actually happening was that the brain was confused.
+When individuals felt the presence of a ghost, their brains were confused.
 The brain miscalculated the position of the body and identified it as belonging to another being.

-When the brain presents some type of neurological anomaly, or when it’s stimulated by a robot, it can create a second representation of its own body.
+When the brain presents some type of neurological anomaly, or when a robot stimulates it, it can create a second representation of its own body.
 This is perceived as a strange presence by the individual.
 This presence performs the same movements as the individual and maintains the same position.

 “The human mind works as a whole.
 It is not the senses, but the individual, which perceives.”